echopen/echopen_prototyping/backlog/functional_analysis.md

 # Functional analysis

-We have define three main funcitons of our device:
+We have defined three main functions of our device:

 <figure>
   <img src="./functional_analysis/functional_analysis.jpg" alt="" />